AllWorldIT/superethd/README.md

 - Fixed IP's on both sides of the tunnel.

 Wishlist:
-- **Full mesh support:** I would like to add the capability to Super Ethernet Tunnel to support full mesh configurations, where any node can connect to any other node and authenticate itself to the cluster.
-This would allow for a dynamic virtual ethernet cloud.
+- **Full mesh support:** I would like to add automatic configuration of full mesh topologies, where any node can connect to any node and authenticate itself to the entire cluster allowing all nodes to communicate with eachother directly or part of a broadcast domain.
+This would allow for a fully dynamic virtual ethernet cloud.
 - **Node authentication support:** It would be nice if nodes could authenticate themselves to the remote node so static IP's both sides are not required.
 - **Add TCP support:** With TCP support we could probably implement a fully stream-based compression approach allowing the compression algorithm to adapt to the data being compressed an achieve much higher compression ratios.
 - **Kernel driver:** Implementing a new kernel driver that supports modern IOVEC access mechanisms would greatly improve performance over the TAP inteface approach.

-If you find this project useful or want to see new features implemented, please kindly consider supporting it's development on
+- **RST documentation:** With additional features we'll need a proper site with RST based documentation.

-OpenCollective [https://opencollective.com/super-ethernet-tunnel] or supporting me on Patreon [https://www.patreon.com/opensourcecoder].
+If you find this project useful and want to see new features implemented, please kindly consider supporting me on Patreon [https://www.patreon.com/opensourcecoder].